xmik/iap-deployment/README.md

 ### Run the docker images

+#### Start containers
-Then, run all servers and applications in 6 docker containers:
+Run all servers and applications in 6 docker containers:
 ```
 ./tasks up
 ```